Mostly contracting random maps: Proof of Theorem

-In this subsection, we apply Theorem~\ref{contraction} to the setting of a skew-product $F$ arising from a random map $f$ as described in~\S\ref{ss:random-map}.
-In fact, we assume that $f$ is mostly contracting and we will prove the exponential local contraction stated in Theorem~\ref{cor:local-contraction}.
-According to~\cite[Prop.~3.18]{Mal:17}\footnote{This result is enunciated for random maps of circle homeomorphisms.
-However, it is a direct consequence of a more general statement (see~\cite[Lemma~3.20]{Mal:17}) and thus works for continuous random maps.}, for every $x_0\in X$,
+In this subsection, we apply Theorem~\ref{contraction} to the setting of a skew-product $F$ arising from a random map $f$. {Namely, we assume that $f:\Omega\times X \to X$ is a random map where $(\Omega,\mathscr{F},\mathbb{P})$ is a Bernoulli product probability space and $(X,d)$ is a separable complete metric space.}